Postdoctoral Research Fellowship in Addictions at the Center on Alcohol, Substance use, and Addictions (CASAA)

 Applicants must meet the following criteria: (1) demonstrated interest in the field of addictions and/or chronic pain, with a preference for alcohol and opioid/opiate research, as evidenced by prior coursework, research, and/or clinical experience; (2) a record of research productivity as evidenced by research presentations and peer-reviewed publications; and (3) a commitment to a career in addictions research as an independent investigator.
 All fellows must be a United States citizen or a noncitizen national of the United States or have been lawfully admitted for permanent residence at the time of appointment.
 Individuals who have been lawfully admitted for permanent residence must have a currently valid Permanent Resident Card (USCIS Form I-551) or other legal verification of such status.

 Interested applicants should submit a curriculum vitae and a 1-2 page cover letter that addresses their qualifications for and interest in the training program to Katie Witkiewitz, Ph.D., katiew@unm.edu.
-Applications received by January 15, 2025 will be given best consideration.
+Positions are available immediately although the latest start date of August 1 2026 will be considered.
+Applications received by November 15, 2025 will be given best consideration.